sensor-dream/APIVOF/guidelines/list-info/n-packs-in-system-fedora-34.md

 <summary>nvmetcli</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : An adminstration shell for NVMe storage targets
+Short desc    : An adminstration shell for NVMe storage targets
 URL          : ftp://ftp.infradead.org/pub/nvmetcli/
-Лицензия     : ASL 2.0
+License      : ASL 2.0
-Описание     : This package contains the command line interface to the NVMe over Fabrics
+Descript     : This package contains the command line interface to the NVMe over Fabrics
              : nvmet in the Linux kernel.
 It allows configuring the nvmet interactively
              : as well as saving / restoring the configuration to / from a json file.
 ```